Statistics of interfacial fluctuations of radially growing clusters: Intrinsically spherical growth and rapid roughening

 Note that the scaling relation $\alpha=\beta z$ holds, where the growth exponent $\beta$ was calculated in Eq. (\ref{beta}).
 The macroscopic decorrelation, which is observed for length scales of the order of the system size $|x-x'| \approx L_0$, is controlled by the effective dynamical exponent $z_{\mathrm{eff}}$.
 When $\delta>\zeta$ decorrelation might happen at microscopic length scales $|x-x'| \ll t^{(1-\delta \gamma)/\zeta}$ as well.
 Microscopic decorrelation happens in the limit $\delta \to \zeta + 1/\gamma$.
 For $\delta < \zeta + 1/\gamma$ the interface is microscopically correlated and the critical exponents take on their finite values given in Eq. (\ref{critexp}).
 For $\delta \ge \zeta + 1/\gamma$ the interface is microscopically uncorrelated and the critical exponents diverge $\alpha=z=\infty$, while the growth exponent is still finite and given by Eq. (\ref{beta}) (so one could say the scaling relation $\alpha= \beta z$ still holds in some sense in the microscopic uncorrelated limit).
 With respect to the growth exponent we can say that $\beta <1/2$ when $\delta < \gamma^{-1}+\zeta$, $\beta \to 1/2$ when $\delta \to \gamma^{-1}+\zeta$, and $\beta > 1/2$ when $\delta > \gamma^{-1}+\zeta$, so rapid roughening is a consequence of microscopic decorrelation.
 And now, by applying the developed theory to the IS equation, for which $d=2$, $\zeta=2$, $\delta=3$ and assuming as in~\cite{escudero2} that $\gamma=1$, we find that it is exactly positioned at the threshold of microscopic decorrelation, this is, its critical exponents are $\alpha=z=\infty$ and $\beta=1/2$.

 Note that the effective dynamical exponent $z_{\mathrm{eff}}=\zeta/(1-\gamma \delta)$ states the speed at which both correlation and decorrelation occur.
 The transition from correlation to decorrelation is triggered by the comparison among the indexes $\gamma$ and $\delta$.
 The derivation order $\zeta$ controls the speed at which both processes happen: a larger $\zeta$ implies slower correlation/decorrelation processes.
 Note also that rapid roughening might appear in exactly the same way in planar processes, just by allowing field or time dependence on the diffusion constant.
-This could be thought as somehow artificial in some planar situations, but as we have shown it appears naturally in the radial case, where such a dependence is a straightforward consequence of the lost of translation invariance, due to the existence of an absolute origin of space, characterized by a zero radius (and which in turn implies the existence of an absolute origin of time in the small noise approximation, as we have already seen).
+This is actually the case in some planar situations~\cite{ehg}, and we have also shown that it appears naturally in the radial case, where such a dependence is a straightforward consequence of the lost of translation invariance, due to the existence of an absolute origin of space, characterized by a zero radius (and which in turn implies the existence of an absolute origin of time in the small noise approximation, as we have already seen).
 Such a naturalness can be seen in the derivation of the IS equation in~\cite{escudero2}, where it was found as a consequence of a simple variational principle.